-Both men were superb athletes in their primes, and both, to quote my friend Kent, had “funny bones”.
+Both men were superb athletes in their primes, and both had “funny bones”.
 It was difficult for these men to suppress their comedic impulses.
-Cary Grant did so completely in Notorious, which is why his performance is still so brilliant and unsettling, and Elvis?
+Cary Grant did so completely in Notorious, one of the reasons why his performance is still so brilliant and unsettling, and Elvis?
 Well, you can see his humor in live performances, even from the earliest days before he knew he would be a legend, goofing his way through songs, lightening the mood, tuned in to comedic potential in every moment.
 This is a man who, when faced with a tepid audience in Las Vegas in 1956, is so desperate for them to laugh that he introduces his next song with, “The next song we’d like to sing is ….
 Get Out of the Stables, Grandma, You’re Too Old To Be Horsing Around.”
-This man was a shameless goofball.
-It’s unbalancing, to find that quality in a sex symbol.
+The snooty crowd didn’t laugh, but it’s the impulse I’m interested in.
+The goofball impulse.

 Presley was brilliant physically, and you can see it in the early movies, particularly in the fist fights (before the karate came into play).
 He has an incredible fist fight in Loving You and a couple really good ones in King Creole.
 He has that thing that good physical actors have: a total trust in his body doing what he wants it to do, as well as a canny mix of abandon and total control.
 He loved fight scenes.
 He acts the shit out of them.
 It was rarer that he got to do physical comedy but all you have to do is watch the scene in Girl Happy as he tries to placate three people at once, all at the same time, running from room to room, or the “waiter” scene in Viva Las Vegas when he pops the cork, with a completely startled look on his face, to know the guy knew how to move funny.
 It’s a delight when he is allowed to go there.
 His entire performance in Live a Little, Love a Little is a masterpiece of physical comedy.
 And please don’t even get me started on this.
 I said everything I needed to say there.
 It is one of the many reasons that I treasure him.
 Sexy shmexy, give me a funny man.